NCEA Level 3 Photography

 This course builds on the technical and conceptual skills developed in level 2 Photography.

-Students are expected to create outstanding images to an industry standard and develop the aesthetic, technical, conceptual skills needed to create a professional practice.
+Students are expected to create high quality images and develop the aesthetic, technical, conceptual skills needed to create a professional practice.
 Students will be guided and supported throughout the course to be able to accomplish this.

-They will further appreciate the technical and conceptual complexity that characterizes photography while enhancing their ability to discuss their work and the work of others.
+They will further appreciate the technical and conceptual complexity that characterizes photography and moving image, while enhancing their ability to discuss their own work and the work of others.

-Students will work towards a portfolio/digital portfolio of original photographic/moving image work.
+Students will complete a portfolio of original photographic or moving image work.
 They will gain further understanding of methods and ideas that form contemporary photography practice and develop critical and creative thinking skills.

 Course Overview